janus-llm/janus-llm/docs/source/index.rst

 Usage
 ----------------------
 :doc:`quickstart`
-   How to use `janus-llm` to load source code files into a Chroma vector database.
+   How to get started with `janus-llm`.

 :doc:`reading_binaries`
    How to read binaries and load the C-like pseudocode into a Chroma vector database.